 Continual monitoring of millimetre displacements of ground surface or infrastructures in areas with active landslide or subsidence phenomena can be of great help for companies and professionals working in the water and sewerage network utilities, energy supply, oil and gas, and mining sectors, whilst water quality monitoring is essential for organisations managing desalination plants or freshwater reservoirs.

-Rheticus® Displacement is the service devoted to providing continuous monitoring of ground displacements and infrastructure stability in areas with active landslide or subsidence.
+Rheticus® Displacement is the service devoted to providing continuous monitoring of ground displacements and infrastructure stability in areas with active landslide or subsidence, easily spotting trends and potentially anticipating risky situations and harmful events.

 Thanks to Rheticus® Marine operators of desalination plants or freshwater reservoirs, inquire into waters’ quality, health and evolution over time, reaching a fascinating full picture of the state of resources, easily spotting trends and anticipating risky situations and harmful events.